Fianna Fáil and Fine Gael: Long-standing Civil War rivalry set aside for deal

 Following the vote, de Valera led his followers out of the Dáil and resigned as its president two days later to be replaced by Arthur Griffiths.
 The provisional government took office on January 14th.

 In March 1922 the anti-Treaty IRA held a meeting in the Mansion House in which it pledged its opposition to the new government.
-In April it occupied the Four Courts as their headquarters.
+In April it occupied the Four Courts as its headquarters.

 Even then de Valera hoped to form a Sinn Féin pact government with Collins, but events happened in the space of two weeks which made that impossible.
 The assassination of Field Marshal Sir Henry Wilson by two members of the IRA in London on June 22nd was blamed by the British government, erroneously as it turned out, on the anti-Treaty side and a warning was sent to the provisional government to deal with the rebels in the Four Courts or the British would sort them out.